Glossary | Climate Lexicon E

 carbon-connect AG Climate Glossary with common technical terms, abbreviations and explanations on the topics of the environment, climate protection and CO2 compensation.

-The European Energy Exchange (EEX) includes 240 members from 24 countries.
-It is the leading marketplace for energy and energy-related products in continental Europe.
-The headquarters of EEX is located in Leipzig, Germany.
-The EEX trades natural gas, CO2 emission rights, green electricity, and coal.
+With more than 600 trading participants worldwide, the European Energy Exchange (EEX) is the leading marketplace for energy and energy-related products in Continental Europe.
+The headquarter of EEX AG is located in Leipzig.
+In addition to power and natural gas, CO2 emission allowances, green power and coal are also traded.

 Electro smog is considered a collective term for the occurrence and presence of artificial electric, magnetic and electromagnetic fields.
 Electro smog sources include overhead lines of railways, power lines (overhead lines), mobile and broadcast antennas and transformer stations.